-Plan to complete one experiment each week, and to respond to the weekly lab "quiz" on the class website.
+Plan to complete one experiment each week, and to respond to the weekly lab "quiz" about that experiment on the class website.
 You may do the work at any time during the week, and you may return to the quiz to modify your answers as often as you want.
 A new experiment or activity will be made available each week through the end of the semester.
 Although the initial scoring of most questions is done automatically, where possible, if we see an issue about what you have submitted, we may ask for you to respond again before we assign a final score for credit.
 Remember, our purpose is to help you learn and understand by observation and reason, not to hear an echo of a precisely "correct" textbook answer.
+There are 14 activities this semester and your completion of each one contributes equally to the course grade.